 DNA with approximately 95% of MMTV sequences has been found in some human breast cancers.
 The worldwide incidence of breast cancer appears to correspond to the ranges of different species of wild mice, with the highest rate found in countries where Mus domesticus is the predominant species of house mouse.
 This has led some researchers to conclude that humans acquired MMTV from mice.
 However, the virus appears to have mutated over time in humans—researchers have discovered subtle differences between the mouse virus and the MMTV found in women.
 Hence, the human variant is now referred to as mouse mammary tumor-like virus or human mammary tumor virus (HMTV).

-Latest research finds plausible link between HMTV and breast cancer
+Latest research finds plausible link between HMTV and BC

 The study referenced above was designed to evaluate the link between mouse mammary tumor viruses and human breast cancer.
 The support for causality is based on the following factors: (1) MMTV is capable of infecting breast epithelial cells; (2) MMTV-like gene sequences are more widespread in breast cancer tissue than in normal tissue; (3) antibodies to MMTV are more prevalent in women with breast cancer; (4) MMTV-like gene sequences are found in human milk, with a higher prevalence in women at higher risk for breast cancer; and (5) MMTV-like virus breast cancer is very similar to MMTV-associated mouse mammary tumors.